zaidkashif/Medical-RAG-QA-System/README.md

 Sepsis

+Postoperative complications

 Renal failure

-Postoperative complications

-Discharge instructions
+Discharge planning

-And more...
+And more…

 Evaluation Metrics

 Context retrieval accuracy

-Grounded reasoning
+Groundedness

 Source diversity

-Safe refusal on insufficient evidence
+Safe refusal behavior

-Key Findings
+Findings

-Strong retrieval performance
+Retrieval quality is consistently high

-Minimal hallucination due to strict prompting
+The model avoids hallucination due to strict prompting

-Clear, structured responses

-Consistent attribution of sources
+Answers are structured and transparent

+Sources are always attached

-Full evaluation is available in:
+Full evaluation results:

 rag_eval_results.csv

 🚨 Disclaimer

-This system is strictly for:
+This system is intended only for:

-Educational use

 Research

+Education

 Demonstration

-It is not a medical device.
+This is NOT a medical device.
-Do not use it for diagnosis, treatment, or any real clinical decisions.
+Do NOT use it for diagnosis, treatment, or clinical decisions of any kind.

 👨‍💻 Technologies Used

 Python 3

+Streamlit

+LangChain Community

 Sentence Transformers

 FAISS

-LangChain Community

 Google Gemini 2.5 Flash

-Streamlit

-Pandas / NumPy
+NumPy / Pandas

 Kaggle Notebook Environment

 📬 Contact

-For discussions, feature suggestions, or collaborations, please open an issue in the repository.
+For discussions, feature suggestions, or collaborations, please create an issue in the repository.